The College Application

 This is the biggest misconception about college admissions – that with the top scores, grades, national awards, and groundbreaking extracurricular activities that you will ultimately get admitted into the university you’ve worked so hard for.

-Even if you have the top scores, grades, national awards, and groundbreaking extracurriculars, you can still get rejected from every Ivy League school if you don’t have a strong enough college application.
+Even if you have the top scores, grades, national awards, and groundbreaking extracurriculars, you can still get rejected from every Ivy League school if you don’t package everything into strong, compelling college application that makes admissions officers want to admit you.
 We’ve seen this time and time again.

-On the contrary, however, we’re not saying you should get low grades and scores, either.
-But after a certain point and threshold, your chances of getting into a top university highly depends on how well you write the personal statement and package the rest of your college application – not simply on your raw academic and/or extracurricular achievements.
+However, we’re not saying that your raw academic and extracurricular stats don’t matter, either – because they do.
+But after a certain point and threshold, your chances of getting into a top university highly depends on how well you write the personal statement and package the rest of your college application – not simply on your raw academic and extracurricular achievements.

 What adds to this level of misconception are all the stories that parents, families, and students hear through the grapevine from their inner social circles.
 Soon enough, as you can imagine, rumors spread like wildfire and everyone has their own conception of what it really takes to get into a top university.